Arche Year – Training Christian Novelists

 Brad’s international client list includes New York Times bestselling and award-winning authors, professional athletes, and lots of novice writers with big ideas.

-Brad is the founder of Columbus Publishing Lab, the owner of Columbus Press, and the president of the Ohio Writers’ Association.
+Brad founded and sold three publishing imprints.
+He is presently the owner of Columbus Press, and the president of the Ohio Writers’ Association.

-Brad will be the primary instructor for all courses in this program, as well as provide developmental editing and revision consultations.
+Brad will be the primary instructor for all courses in this program, as well as provide consultation and support for Cohort members.

 “Brad Pauquette helped me find my voice as an author.
 His strategic yet creative approach to writing helped me transform my story from words to sales.”